daidokoro/qaz/README.md

 # All stack specific values are defined
 # under the "stacks" keyword below.

 stacks:
   vpc:
     # Note: "cf" is a required keyword, which tells
-    # qaze when to start reading in template values.
+    # qaz when to start reading in template values.
     cf:
       cidr: 10.10.0.0/16

   subnet:
     # Note: the "depends_on" keyword is used to list
     # stack dependencies.
 Any amount can be listed.
     # This key_word must be defined outside of "cf"
     depends_on:
       - vpc

     cf:
       subnets:
         - private: 10.10.0.0/24